Home Compare IQV vs TMO

 IQVIA Holdings vs Thermo Fisher Scientific: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with IQVIA carrying a narrow edge on growth.
-Thermo Fisher Scientific still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
+Thermo Fisher Scientific still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON